joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/07/01/movies/the-forever-purge-review.html?searchResultPosition=5

 **Lincoln Center Names Its First Poet in Residence**\
-`Mahogany Browne, the author of “Black Girl Magic” and “Chlorine Sky,” will develop in-person and virtual programming from July to August at the performing-arts center.`\
+`Mahogany Browne, the author of “Black Girl Magic” and “Chlorine Sky,” will develop in-person and virtual programming from July to September at the performing-arts center.`\
 https://nytimes.com/2021/07/01/books/lincoln-center-poet-mahogany-browne.html?searchResultPosition=6

 **Supreme Court Backs Donor Privacy for California Charities**\